ibm-cloud-docs/vpc/vsi-profile-details-high-frequency.md

 # High frequency profiles -  Gen 4
 {: #high-frequency-profile-family}

 The high frequency profile family provides access to CPUs with elevated clock speeds that are tailored for compute-intensive workloads.
 These workloads include Electronic Design Automation (EDA), Computational Fluid Dynamics (CFD), Finite Element Analysis (FEA), and weather or climate modeling.
-These higher frequencies boost per-core performance, by enabling faster execution, and more efficient use of software licensed on a per-core basis.{: shortdesc}
+These higher frequencies boost per-core performance, by enabling faster execution, and more efficient use of software licensed on a per-core basis.
+{: shortdesc}

 ## AMD hx4da instance profiles
 {: #amd-hx4da-profiles}